-The greatest submission of them all – pressure leading to fatigue: let me tell you something rather obvious but which has torment ramifications for your success or in grappling – EXHAUSTED PEOPLE ARE FAR MORE LIKELY TO SUBMIT TO YOU THAN FRESH PEOPLE. this – a BIG part of submission is – it's always an act of choice to submit and exhausted people are far more likely to make that choice than an opponent who is not under any physical duress.
-Learning to PRESSURE AND OPPONENT OF TIME so that they get NO RELIEF from the PHYSICAL PRESSURE and TACTICAL is as much a part of the submission game as perfect breaking mechanics and positioning.
-When you are l, constantly monitor the physical state of your opponent and learn to dictate pace and – for these two key ingredients will be the means by which you can make even a strong opponent wilt in time.
-Remember, every opponent will be strong and explosive at the onset of a match – your job is to how strong and explosive he is at the tail end of a match.
+The greatest of them all – pressure leading to : let me tell you something rather obvious but which has torment ramifications for your success or failure in grappling – PEOPLE ARE FAR MORE LIKELY TO SUBMIT TO YOU THAN FRESH PEOPLE. this – a BIG part of submission is mental – it's always an of choice to submit and exhausted people are far more likely to make that choice than an opponent who is not under any physical duress.
+Learning to PRESSURE AND OPPONENT OF TIME so that they get NO RELIEF from the constant PHYSICAL PRESSURE and TACTICAL THREAT is as much a part of the submission as perfect breaking and positioning.
+When you are sparring l, constantly the physical state of your opponent and learn to dictate pace and position – for these two key ingredients will be the means by which you can make even a opponent wilt in time.
+Remember, every opponent will be strong and explosive at the onset of a match – your job is to test how strong and explosive he is at the tail end of a match.
 Pressuring an opponent into fatigue is as much a part of the road to grappling success as position, leverage and all the other major keys to a great game.

 No tags for this post.